samirm00/list-prototype/README.md

 ## Features
-List of features ready and TODOs for future development
+List of features ready and Todos for future development

 *
 *